ssadler/aeson-quick/README.md

 ## Performance

 Performance is extremely similar to using Aeson functions directly.
 See Writeup.md for more details.
+Benchmarks are also included.